magentabusiness/magentabusiness.github.io/docs/samples/abeeway/tracker.md

 ## Step 6.
 Verifying devices connectivity after the creation and configuration of the Integration.
-After creating and configuring the integration and connecting it to platform ThingPark Wireless company Actility, ThingsBoard will begin receiving the first reports of the telemetry from your devices.
+After creating and configuring the integration and connecting it to platform ThingPark Wireless company Actility, IoT Hub will begin receiving the first reports of the telemetry from your devices.
 <details>
    <summary>
        <font color="#006400"><i><b>Screenshot of receiving the first reports of the telemetry</b></i></font> (<b>click to open expanded view</b>)
    </summary>
    <img src="/images/samples/abeeway/after_integr_mesag.png">
 </details>
-On the basis of these first messages ThingsBoard system will automatically create devices with type  and name  under which devices were registered in the ThingPark Actility Enterprise.
+On the basis of these first messages IoT Hub system will automatically create devices with type  and name  under which devices were registered in the ThingPark Actility Enterprise.
 <details>
    <summary>
-       <font color="#006400"><i><b>Screenshot of how ThingsBoard system will automatically create devices</b></i></font> (<b>click to open expanded view</b>)
+       <font color="#006400"><i><b>Screenshot of how IoT Hub system will automatically create devices</b></i></font> (<b>click to open expanded view</b>)
    </summary>
    <img src="/images/samples/abeeway/after_integr_dev.png">
 </details>
-That's why after creating and configuring the integration and before starting the Dashboard setup you need to check that all your devices are detected and visible in ThingsBoard.
+That's why after creating and configuring the integration and before starting the Dashboard setup you need to check that all your devices are detected and visible in IoT Hub.

 ## Step 7.
 Creation  and  configuration of the Dashboard
 <details>